-Certain legal matters relating to this offering, including the validity of the common shares offered hereby and certain tax matters, will be passed upon for us by Hogan Lovells US LLP.
-Sidley Austin LLP will act as counsel to the underwriters.
+Certain legal matters relating to this offering, including the validity of the common shares offered hereby and certain tax matters, were passed upon for us by Hogan Lovells US LLP.

 WHERE YOU CAN FIND MORE INFORMATION

 We maintain a website at www.rljlodgingtrust.com.
 The information contained on, or otherwise accessible through, our website does not constitute a part of this prospectus.
 We have included our website address only as an inactive textual reference and do not intend it to be an active link to our website.